SeldonIO/goven/README.md

 * Easily extensible to support more advanced queries for your own schema.
 * Basic grammar that allows for powerful queries.

 Like a real life oven, it takes something raw (your database struct + a query input) and produces something specific (the schema specific parser + SQL output).
-We call the adaptors "recipes" that goven can make.
+We call the adaptors "recipes" that Goven can make.
 Currently Goven only supports a SQL adaptor, but the AST produced by the lexer/parser can easily be extended to other query languages.

 ## Recipes